~

 ON user_upload (user_id);

-If create index inside CREATE TABLE
+If create index inside CREATE TABLE,

-prefer INDEX
+prefer INDEX to KEY:

 CREATE TABLE user_upload